clj-kondo/clj-kondo/doc/config.md

 ## Deprecations

 Some configuration keys have been renamed over time.
-The default configuration is always up-to-date and we strive to mantain backwards compatibility.
+The default configuration is always up-to-date and we strive to maintain backwards compatibility.
 However, for completeness, you can find a list of the renamed keys here.

 - `:if -> :missing-else-branch`